fsprojects/FSharp.Data/CONTRIBUTING.md

 ### Type provider structure

-Several of the F# Data type providers have similar structure - the CSV, JSON, XML and HTML providers all infer the types from structure of a sample input.
+Several of the FSharp.Data type providers have similar structure - the CSV, JSON, XML and HTML providers all infer the types from structure of a sample input.
 In addition, they all have a runtime component (CSV parser, HTML parser, JSON parser, and wrapper for `XDocument` type in .NET).